lgatto/TeachingMaterial/rr/camweather-files/camweather-package-notes.md

 won't attempt to print temperature for invalid dates.
 (Hint: an invalid date could be regarded as any date not in the database.)

+# SJE Notes
 ## Creating the Data file

 Notes for SJE:

-This is 1Mb rather than 16Mb raw.
+The Rda file is 1Mb rather than 16Mb raw.

-Added a header myself to the .csv.gz file.
+First, I added a header myself to the .csv.gz file, then re-saved it:

 	camweatherraw <- read.csv('camweather/data/camweatherraw.csv.gz', header=TRUE)
 	save(camweatherraw, file='camweatherraw.rda', compress="xz")

+## Updating the vignette output

+Copy the html file across from this location:

+	system.file("doc/mycamweather-intro.html", package="mycamweather")